Undergraduate Course: Chains to Constellations (DESI10058)

 |Summary||This course offers an introduction to the role that design has in mediating value.

-Through a series of talks, workshops and seminars that explore models of how design contributes value to products and services within value chains, toward the more contemporary concept of value constellations, students will be introduced to methods toward the adaption and mediation of value to multiple stake holders.
+Through a series of lectures that explore historical models of how design contributes value to products and services within value chains, toward the more contemporary concept of value constellations, students will be introduced to methods toward the adaption and mediation of value to multiple stake holders.
 The course will reflect upon the emergence of new business models in which designers retain a stake within the production of value alongside clients.
-Students will be supported to map value constellations, exploring concepts such as co-production of value, and in turn develop product and services that better retain value.
+Students will be supported to map value constellations and in turn develop product and services that better retain value.
 Principles for designing toward the Circular Economy will provide contexts for student projects and offer a set of values across which students may better understand how value is contested.

 This course will:

-2. Extend student understanding of historical and contemporary concepts of value creation, through the design of products and services.
+1. Extend student understanding of historical and contemporary concepts of value creation.

 Entry Requirements (not applicable to Visiting Students)